 This is somewhat complicated to explain, check out this incredible Amazon listing SEO article focusing on what’s going to happen in 2018!
 So just head over there if you want to learn more about this specific factor.

 This is one of the biggest hidden ways that Amazon determines a listing’s relevance to a given product search.
 This is also yet another example of how Amazon tracks every single minutia of a customer’s activity on their website.
 Take a look at this URL that links to a listing for a Black & Decker electric drill, and see if you can tell me what search term I used to find it:

 You can see the source keyword right at the end of the URL – &keywords=electric+drill – that tells Amazon that the source keyword was “electric drill”.

 Therefore, if I were to buy this drill, Amazon would know that this listing is highly relevant for the term “electric drill”.
-The next time a customer searches for that term, this listing would be more likely to show at the top.
+The next time a customer searches for that term, this listing would be more likely to rank higher at the top.